-Several ISPs are on board with Fetch, including Optus (special offers and reviews here), Dodo, iPrimus, iiNet, Internode and Westnet – all of which are offering their own deals.
+Several ISPs are on board with Fetch, including Optus, Dodo, iPrimus, iiNet, Internode, Westnet, and most recently, Aussie Broadband – all of which are offering their own deals.
 If your existing ISP has a Fetch TV offering, that will probably be your simplest choice; otherwise, you can look at purchasing a retail Fetch Mighty, which sells for around $399.

 Fetch TV is able to handle the billing itself if you’ve already bought the retail box; they charge a $1 one-off activation fee to ensure that your box will function as a PVR, catch-up service, and digital receiver.

 Fetch TV also offers a free smartphone / tablet app (available on iOS or Android), which allows you to program your DVR remotely, and even watch some Fetch TV connect on your mobile device.

 Fetch TV – It’s Pay TV for the Internet Age

 We see Fetch TV as one of the top TV subscription services on the market; it easily combines Free to Air channels, catch-up services, movies and TV series, and online content (including Netflix and Stan) all in the same interface.